By Shasta Kearns Moore

 Johann Strauss, Jr. arrived in St. Petersburg at the start of an exciting new era in Russia.
 It was 1856 and the new tsar, Alexander II, had just announced the end of the Crimean War and promised new economic reforms and modern advances, including expansion of the nation’s railway lines.

-The magnificent terminus was called “The Musical Station” and was surrounded by a beautifully manicured park and included among its many amenities a concert hall to seat one hundred.
+The magnificent terminus was called “The Musical Station” and was surrounded by a beautifully manicured park and it included among its many amenities a concert hall to seat one hundred.

 Some years after its construction, the Russian railway company invited Strauss Jr. — the scion of an Austrian dynasty of composers — to play at the station.
 He arrived with a 26-man orchestra and played his first concert on May 6, 1856.
 And so began St. Petersburg’s 11 seasons of Strauss.